tflem/mealsy/README.md

 # Mealsy

-> This is just a meal-planning application, featuring Hotwire as well as:
+> This is just a basic meal-planning application, featuring Hotwire as well as:

 - Ruby on Rails 7.0.6
 - Ruby 3.2.2